lupyuen/lupyuen.github.io/src/de.md

 -   [__"PinePhone on RTOS"__](https://lupyuen.github.io/articles/arm#pinephone-on-rtos)

-(Or maybe just run PinePhone as an interactive touchscreen gadget)
+(Or maybe just run PinePhone on NuttX as a simple touchscreen gadget)

 To do that, we need a __NuttX Display Driver__.

 That's why we're probing the internals of PinePhone, to learn everything we need to build the driver.

-We have documented our earlier research here...
+We've documented our earlier research on PinePhone's __MIPI Display Serial Interface__...

 -   [__"Understanding PinePhone's Display (MIPI DSI)"__](https://lupyuen.github.io/articles/dsi)

+And today we learnt so much about PinePhone's A64 Display Engine!

 _How shall we build the NuttX Driver for PinePhone's Display?_

-We shall create the PinePhone Display Driver based on the __NuttX Driver for Sitronix ST7789__...
+We'll create the PinePhone Display Driver based on the __NuttX Driver for Sitronix ST7789__...

 -   [__nuttx/drivers/lcd/st7789.c__](https://github.com/lupyuen/incubator-nuttx/blob/master/drivers/lcd/st7789.c)